4.0.1 – Use of Volunteers

 Part 1: Purpose

-Individuals who volunteer their time and expertise to the colleges provide an important service and help us to further our mission.
+Individuals who volunteer their time and expertise to the College provide an important service and help us to further our mission.
 In turn, volunteers gain valuable experiences and a sense of personal satisfaction.

-These procedures are intended to help promote a productive, safe, and mutually beneficial environment for college volunteers (including unpaid interns) by setting appropriate expectations and clarifying roles and responsibilities for both the volunteers and their sponsoring departments or programs.
+This procedure is intended to help promote a productive, safe, and mutually beneficial environment for college volunteers by setting appropriate expectations and clarifying roles and responsibilities for both the volunteers and their sponsoring departments or programs.

 Volunteers perform supplemental tasks that generally would not be completed without volunteer assistance.
 Volunteers are not to be used to eliminate the need for, or take the place of, paid staff.

 Part 2: Applicability.
 This procedure applies to individuals who:

 - volunteer their services directly to the College, whether on an ad hoc basis or through a formal volunteer program, including spouses or partners of the College President performing ceremonial roles or otherwise engaged in a volunteer capacity on behalf of the College;